-Besides partitioning GPT disk, removing GPT partition or converting GPT disk, some of you may have more concerns about GPT disk.
-Here are top 4 frequently questions related to GPT disk and if you are interested in, follow to check the answers here:
+Besides partitioning GPT disk, removing GPT partition, or converting GPT disk, some of you may have more concerns about GPT disk.
+Here are the top 4 frequently questions related to the GPT disk and if you are interested in, follow to check the answers here:

 1. How do I remove GPT protective partition?